damian-lis/portfolio-website/README.md

 <br/>

-### 3.37.
-Description of the togglePreventHidden method (toggle "off") of the Curtain object (inside the handleFormSubmit method)
+<h3 id="form-togglepreventhidden-off-method">3.37.
+Description of the togglePreventHidden method (toggle "off") of the Curtain object (inside the handleFormSubmit method)</h3>

 At the very end of the handleFormSubmit method is the togglePreventHidden method of Curtain object, which is called as follows: